jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 | $2 \le x < 55$ | $L = 1.4\, L_\odot\, x^{3.5}$ |
 | $x \ge 55$ | $L = 3.2 \times 10^{4}\, L_\odot\, x$ |

-The mass-ratio exponent in the second branch is what makes the low-mass end usable: a single power law fit across the whole M-dwarf range misses the observed luminosities badly, and the polynomial exponent absorbs the curvature.
+The mass-ratio exponent in the second branch helps the fit across the whole M-dwarf range.
 The last two branches meet at $x = 55$, where both give about $1.75 \times 10^{6}\, L_\odot$, so the relation is continuous there.

-This is the model to use when the star's mass is what is known, and the one to use for any population study where the host mass is being varied.

-### Power law
+### Power Law

 A single power law with a caller-set prefactor and exponent.
 Use it to reproduce a paper that adopted one, or to isolate the effect of the mass-luminosity slope by varying $p$ directly.
 The defaults reproduce the classic $L \propto M^{3.5}$ scaling for solar-type stars.

-### Behavior at the limits
+### Behavior at the Limits

 A non-positive mass returns NaN rather than raising, and so does a non-positive luminosity or radius in the temperature conversions.
-The Stefan-Boltzmann constant comes from the shared TidalPy config, so a degenerate configuration also yields NaN.
 This keeps a bad entry in a large mass sweep visible as NaN in the output rather than aborting the sweep.

-## Choosing a model

-Use `mass_to_luminosity` whenever mass is the input and the star is on the main sequence.
-It is the default choice and needs no parameters.

-Use `fixed` when the luminosity is measured, tabulated, or being scanned as a free parameter.

-Use `power_law` when matching a published relation, or when the exponent itself is the subject of the study.
+The Stefan-Boltzmann constant comes from the shared TidalPy config.

 ## Python API